slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 Package ecosystems SHOULD support a one-to-many relationship from build artifacts to attestations to ensure that anyone is free to produce and publish any attestation they might need.
+However, while there are lots of possible attestations that can have a relationship to a given artifact, in this context SLSA is primarily concerned with build attestations, i.e. provenance, and as such, this specification only considers build attestations, produced by the same maintainers as the artifacts themselves.

+By providing provenance alongside an artifact in the manner specified by a given ecosystem, maintainers are considered to be 'elevating' these build attestations above all other possible attestations that may be provided by third parties for a given artifact.
+The ultimate goal is for maintainers to provide the provenance necessary for a repository to be able to verify some potential policy that requires a certain SLSA level for publication, not support the publication of arbitrary attestations by third parties.

-Package ecosystems MUST provide a way to map a given artifact to corresponding provenance.
+As a result, this provenance MUST accompany the artifact at publish time, and package ecosystems MUST provide a way to map a given artifact to corresponding provenance.
 The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the provenance over other attestation types) or explicit (e.g. it could happen as a de-facto standard based on where the attestation is published).

 The provenance SHOULD have a filename that is directly related to the build artifact filename.
 For example, for an artifact `<filename>.<extension>`, the